Once you imported all your wallets/exchanges, you should do a few checks to make sure the data is complete.

 🟡 Note: you can skip this section if you didn’t interact with DeFi protocols (liquidity providing, yield farms, etc.)

-On-chain staking (farming) of tokens usually requires tagging the transactions as Sent to Pool or Received from Pool - see our article on Staking for details.
+On-chain staking (farming) of tokens usually requires tagging the transactions as Add to Pool or Remove from Pool - see our article on Staking for details.

 Reflections and taxed tokens